luizsoliveira/jetstarter-secure-api-postgrest/README.md

 ## Why use PostgREST?

-Regarding systems development, a subject that always arouses my interest is code reuse and automatic code generation.
+Regarding systems development, a subject that has always aroused my interest is code reuse and automatic code generation.
 There is a fair amount of boilerplate code, especially at the project's beginning, that can be easily generated automatically using special tools.

 An excellent example of applying this technique can be the rapid development of a REST API, a demand common to almost all projects.
 In this article, we will talk about PostgREST.